MatthijsKamstra/haxejs/intro.md

 ## Documentation goals

 I wanted to make contributing to this documentation as easy as possible.
 That's why I use Markdown.
-Developers use it, but is just writing in plane English so **everybody** can write documentation!
+Developers use it, but is just writing in plain English so **everybody** can write documentation!
-This documentation hosted on Github - developers' favorite place to store code.
+And this documentation hosted on Github, developers favorite place to store code.
-Even if you are not a developer and don't want to clone everything, you still can change the files on the website (you need account to login in and change the `.md` files).
+Even if you are not a developer.
+Don't want to clone everything, you still can change the files on the website (you need account to login in and change the `.md` files).
 And as a final resort, you can leave your comments/suggestions/etc at the bottom of the page via Disqus.

 ## Open-sourcing the documentation

-I thought I was the first to try to write documentation and open-sourcing it this way, but others beat me.
+I thought I was the first to try to write documentation and open-sourcing it this way, but other beat me.
 Although I was already writing everything with markdown, it looked like a good idea to use Gitbook to "publish" it.
 Writing documentation is like writing a book.

 **Other clever developers who had this idea before me:**